 If you invest in our Class A common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share of our Class A common stock and the pro forma as adjusted net tangible book value per share of our Class A common stock and Class B common stock immediately after this offering.
-Dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of our Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of our Class A common stock and Class B common stock immediately after completion of this offering.
+Dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of our Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of our Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of our Class A common stock and Class B common stock immediately after completion of this offering.

 Net tangible book value (deficit) per share is determined by dividing our total tangible assets less our total liabilities excluding deferred contract cost assets and operating right-of-use assets and liabilities, non-convertible preferred stock, and redeemable convertible preferred stock by the total number of shares of our common stock outstanding.
 Our historical net tangible book value (deficit) as of July 31, 2024 was \$(1,606) million, or \$(45.65) per share.
-Our pro forma net tangible book value (deficit) as of July 31, 2024 was \$ million, or \$ per share, based on the total number of shares of our Class A common stock and Class B common stock outstanding as of July 31, 2024, after giving effect to (i) the Reclassification, as if such reclassification had occurred on July 31, 2024, (ii) the Capital Stock Conversion, as if such conversion had occurred on July 31, 2024, resulting in a decrease in redeemable convertible preferred stock and an increase in total stockholders' equity, (iii) stock-based compensation expense of \$ associated with options and RSUs that contain a performance-based vesting condition that will be satisfied upon the effectiveness of the registration statement of which this prospectus forms a part, as if the offering had occurred on July 31, 2024, resulting in an increase in additional paid-in capital and accumulated deficit within total stockholders' deficit, (iv) the Class B Stock Exchange, as if such exchange had occurred on July 31, 2024, and (v) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering.
+Our pro forma net tangible book value (deficit) as of July 31, 2024 was \$(210.1) million, or \$(2.57) per share, based on the total number of shares of our Class A common stock and Class B common stock outstanding as of July 31, 2024, after giving effect to (i) the Reclassification, as if such reclassification had occurred on July 31, 2024, (ii) the Capital Stock Conversion, as if such conversion had occurred on July 31, 2024, resulting in a decrease in redeemable convertible preferred stock and an increase in total stockholders' equity, (iii) stock-based compensation expense of \$31.4 million associated with options and RSUs that contain a performance-based vesting condition that will be satisfied upon the effectiveness of the registration statement of which this prospectus forms a part, as if the offering had occurred on July 31, 2024, resulting in an increase in additional paid-in capital and accumulated deficit within total stockholders' deficit, (iv) the Class B Stock Exchange, as if such exchange had occurred on July 31, 2024, and (v) the filing and effectiveness of our amended and restated certificate of incorporation in Delaware that will become effective immediately prior to the completion of this offering.